xrhstos/homedock/README.md

 + tools/duplicati    : backup your configs of your docker containers
 + developer/codeserver : visual studio on your browser
 + developer/gitea    : selfhosted git
++ servers/openvpn    : openvpn server
++ servers/nginxproxymanager : reverse proxy with the ease of nginxproxymanager